 The website reopen.europa.eu furthermore facilitates free and safe movement across Europe.

 In the unanticipated event of a cancellation for already planned exchanges due to new COVID outbreaks, your funding will not expire and can be used later on.

-We recommend visiting this page regularly for up to date information.
+We recommend visiting this page regularly for most recent information.

 What it is about

 · Different scopes: DBS for dystonia, autonomic failure in atypical parkinsonism, neurorehabilitation and others (by demand and availability)

 The Exchange Programme 2021-2022, funded by the European Commission, aims to support the sharing of knowledge and stimulate collaboration between health care professionals in European Reference Networks (ERNs).
 These goals are achieved e.g. by defined trainings in research or working groups or by participation in meetings and conferences that cannot be funded otherwise.

 In the coming two years, Healthcare Professionals affiliated to ERN institutions (Full Members or Affiliated Partners) will receive organizational and financial support for secondments in ERN expert centers other than their home institution.
 The objective of the ERN Exchange Programme is thereby to palliate specific knowledge or fill potential expertise gaps by facilitating the arrival of high-level expertise in a considerable number of diseases to a big number of Healthcare Providers.